A 49in premium TV is something of a rarity. OLEDs don't go below 55in, ditto Samsung's flagship sets.

 The Q70R comes with two remote controls – one sleek, streamlined affair with two rocker switches and a central circular button, the other a more traditional set of coloured buttons.
 They essentially perform the same functions, but we tend to use the smaller remote.

 Because the Q70R’s QLED screen uses direct, full array backlighting rather than an edge-lit display, it’s relatively thick – essentially there’s a wall of tiny lights behind the display to contend with.
 If you’re after a super-svelte slimline screen that’s barely visible from side-on, this isn’t it.
-At 6.3cm, it is thick by today’s OLED standards.
+At 6.3cm, it is thick by today’s standards, particularly next to an OLED.

-If you have a SmartThings app, you can use it to set up the QE49Q70R – although this isn’t essential.
+If you have the SmartThings app, you can use it to set up the QN49Q70R – although this isn’t essential.
 Set-up is less advanced than on flagship Q85R or Q90R models, but once good to go, Samsung’s operating system feels intuitive and streamlined.
-Menu options feature across a white background on the bottom half of the screen, with Netflix, Prime Video, BBC iPlayer, ITV Hub, Apple TV, Google Play and More 4 all present – and every app that should support 4K HDR does just that via the Samsung.
+Menu options feature across a white background on the bottom half of the screen, with the likes of Netflix, Amazon Prime Video, Apple TV, Disney+, Google Play, HBO Now and Hulu all present – and every app that should support 4K HDR does just that via the Samsung.

 You can go in through your phone’s SmartThings app to link compatible smart devices and home appliances, with Bixby, Alexa and Google Assistant all here.
 While the Samsung Q70R supports HLG and HDR10+, like all Samsungs, you won’t find Dolby Vision here – and that’s a shame.